 A reasonable amount of rear luggage space can be hidden by a solid rear cargo cover/parcel shelf.
 A large washable rubber mat covers a hidden under-floor storage area.
 The mat also helps protect the flooring, as well as providing a non-slip surface.
 There are six tie-downs at the side for securing cargo in addition to three grocery bag hooks.

-We had the opportunity to drive a few different Tucson variants, all powered by the V6 engine.
+The Hyundai Tucson performs its duties in a perfectly adequate manner.
 Around town and out on open highways the 173-horsepower V6 delivers adequate power for what is a relatively heavy vehicle for its size.
 This engine features variable-length intake runners for good power and torque across the rpm band.

 The steering felt connected, although a tad light in feel.

 The brakes were smooth and stopped the vehicle efficiently.
-ABS keeps the wheels from locking up and sliding on slippery or uneven surfaces, so the driver maintains steering control even in a panic stop.
-EBD adjusts the front-to-rear proportioning of braking force according to the load on the wheels and continuously adjusts as the weight shifts forward during a stop.
-Again, this kind of sophisticated active safety equipment was the exclusive province of expensive cars just a few years ago.
+ABS keeps the wheels from locking up and sliding on slippery or uneven surfaces, so the driver can maintain steering control even in a panic stop.
+Electronic brake-force distribution adjusts the front-to-rear proportioning of braking force according to the load on the wheels and continuously adjusts as the weight shifts forward during a stop.
+This helps improve stability under braking.

 We drove both four-wheel-drive and front-wheel-drive models on pavement, and somewhat to our surprise found that we liked the ride and handling of the 4WD versions slightly better.
 This might seem counterintuitive, but it was probably because the 4WD models pack a little more weight over their rear wheels, making them better balanced overall, even though they are slightly heavier.
 What's more, the 4WD models didn't spin their front wheels on wet and slippery roads, as the FWD models tended to do.
 All told, the 4WD option is worthwhile and we recommend getting it.